-- The system allow users & library administrators to easily access the system via their smartphones as well, other than the computers.
+- The system allows users & library administrators to easily access the system via their smartphones as well, other than the computers.

 - Users can suggest their desired books to the librarians, in case it is not presently available in the library.

-- The LMS allow for the low-cost easy implementation.
+- The LMS allows for low-cost easy implementation.

-- The system doesn’t require any investment in regard of server, internet speed, or networking.
+- The system doesn’t require any investment in regards to the server, internet speed, or networking.

 - It enables easy implementation, without any training needed.

-- The system can be easily integrated to any type or library size.
+- The system can be easily integrated into any type or library size.
 Like, it works best for the schools, colleges, universities, government, autonomous & private libraries.

 - The entire of Library Management System is cloud-based, hence it doesn’t require any maintenance.